 The senior schedule allows for a wide selection of courses for the mandatory fourth (third for rising juniors) year of science chosen from the following: Astronomy, Engineering, Environmental Studies, Forensics, Geology, Health Science, and Sports Medicine.
-Each senior MUST choose from one of these courses.
-During the week of February 26, junior (and sophomore who are currently enrolled in Physics) students will log on to the PowerSchool portal in order to solidify course choices for next year.
+Each rising senior (and rising junior currently taking Physics) MUST choose from one of these courses.
+During the week of February 24, junior (and sophomore who are currently taking Physics) students will log on to the PowerSchool student portal in order to solidify course choices for next year.
 Please review the course descriptions below to consider the choices.

 Astronomy